Gated Delta Networks: Improving Mamba2 with Delta Rule: Preliminary

-Mamba2 \citep{mamba2} can be represented by the following linear recurrence (up to specific parameterization):
+However, this vanilla linear attention underperforms Transformers in language modeling by a large margin.
+To address this, it is common to add a decay term to forget historical information.
+Here we take Mamba2 \citep{mamba2} as an example, which can be represented by the following linear recurrence (up to specific parameterization):

-where $\alpha_t \in (0,1)$ is a \textbf{data-dependent} scalar-valued decay term.
-In the following, we will highlight the decay terms in blue to facilitate a clearer comparison with vanilla linear attention.
-Define the cumulative decay product $\gamma_j = \prod_{i=1}^j \alpha_i$, and by expanding the recurrence, we can express the result in both a vector form (left) and a matrix parallel form (right):
+where ${\alpha_t \in (0,1)}$ is a data-dependent scalar-valued decay term that varies with $t$.
+Define the cumulative decay product ${\gamma_j = \prod_{i=1}^j \alpha_i}$, and by expanding the recurrence, we can express the result in both a vector form (left) and a matrix parallel form (right):